Intersection cohomology of the moduli space of Higgs bundles on a genus 2 curve: Intersection cohomology of

-The fibre over a point in $Q$ is the 2-dimensional vector space $ $ in the coordinates $(x_1,x_4,y_1,y_4)$.\\ Let us call $H$ the total space of this bundle over $Q$.
-We have proved the following lemma \begin{lem} A Higgs bundle $(V,\Phi)$ of type (iii) is stable if and only if $\Phi$ lies in
+in the coordinates $(s,x_2,x_3,t,y_2,y_3)\in \co^6$.
+The fibre over a point in $Q$ is the 2-dimensional vector space in the coordinates $(x_1,x_4,y_1,y_4)$.\\ Let $H$ be the total space of this bundle over $Q$.
+One can summarize the above considerations in the following lemma. \begin{lem} A Higgs bundle $(V,\Phi)$ of type (iii) is stable if and only if $\Phi$ lies in

-where the action of $PGL(2,\co)$ is the simultaneous conjugation on the matrices $A$ and $B$ as in (\ref{matgl}). \end{lem} Since $H$ is a $\co^2$ bundle over $Q$
+where the action of $\mathrm{PGL}(2,\co)$ is the simultaneous conjugation on the matrices $A$ and $B$ as in (\ref{matgl}). \end{lem} Since $H$ is a $\co^2$-bundle over $Q$,